viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 .. _poscar_utils:

+.. include:: /substitutions.rst

 POSCAR utilities
 ################

 ViPErLEED comes with a set of utilities for easy manipulation of POSCAR files.
 These utilities can be helpful for creating and modifying input structures for ViPErLEED calculations.

 All POSCAR utilities support the following options: